marcelpetrick/DevNotes/BeenThereSeenThat/20210708_IAmALeader_NowWhat/README.md

 * situational leaders
 * fluctuation in team, before some good technical results, so obviously stepping up ...
 * situations: no time to think about all the bugs and features; no time to review everything, how to look for a mentor?
-* he got then some 6 month-mentoship, where he visited different locations
+* he got then some 6 month-mentorship, where he visited different locations

 ![](01.png)
 ## 1. change happens in YOU
 ![](02.png)